kaysal/training/codelab19/README.md

 ```sh
 terraform destroy -var project_id=$project_id
 ```
+NOTE:
-NOTE: `terraform destroy` will not work if you make manual changes to your infrastructure outside terraform; and those changes have a dependency on initial infrastrcuture created by terraform.
-You will have to manually remove all additional infrastructure added outside terraform and then run `terraform destroy` again.
+`terraform destroy` will not work if you make manual changes to your infrastructure outside terraform; and those changes have a dependency on initial infrastructure created by terraform.
+You will have to manually remove all additional infrastructure added outside terraform; and then run `terraform destroy` again.

 ## Run Terraform for a Lab Scenario (Manual Deployment)